withinJoel/Elsa/Documentation/Syntax.md

 * `config` - To get the configuration information.
 * `developer` or `dev` - To know about the developer.
 * `help` - To get a list of all the supported commands.
+* `reportbug` - To report a bug in the application.

 # Features
 * `flames:` - To play the famous game for relationship. example: `flames:Joel,Anna`